Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

-The performances of the different methods in the context of experiment \#4, \ie, for the case of IASI incomplete and noisy observations, share similarities with those of experiment \#3.
+We finally assess the performances of the different methods in the context of experiment \#3, \ie, for the case of IASI incomplete and noisy observations.
 The table below details these performances and compare them to a state-of-the-art optic-flow algorithm for AMV estimation~\cite{Heas14,borde2019winds}.

-Before discussing these results, let us underline major difficulties making the context of experiment \#4 very challenging: 1) the presence of strong noise whose distribution is physically difficult to characterize; 2) the presence of regions with missing observations; 3) the real-world atmospheric dynamics that can strongly deviate from our simplified posterior model.
+Before discussing these results, let us underline major difficulties making the context of experiment \#3 very challenging: 1) the presence of strong noise whose distribution is physically difficult to characterize; 2) the presence of regions with missing observations; 3) the real-world atmospheric dynamics that can strongly deviate from our simplified posterior model.
 Moreover, the real-world atmospheric dynamics which have generated the IASI observations may also significantly deviate from the ECMWF numerical simulation.
-This last point is apparent in Figure~\ref{fig:7} by examining the discrepancies between the ozone concentration images images obtained by the ECMWF simulation and the IASI observations.
 Therefore, the evaluation is critical because we cannot really rely on a ground truth horizontal wind field, but only to some extent on the ECMWF numerical simulation.
 Nevertheless, in the absence of any other ground truth, we use the numerical weather simulation as a reference.